brwnj/cu_projects/README.md

 + matrix2png

 #Poly(A)

++ SRCAP has a site that's 4 bases long, why?
++ get tracks up, change track heights, include shift directions
++ shortest height; session with all of the data; create groups
++ assign labels to tracks?
++ normals vs cancer; blah

 + intronic peaks
 + don't necessarily test with these sites, but may want to add yet another track